dotnet/csharplang/proposals/csharp-7.0/tuples.md

     ;
 ```

-A ***tuple*** is an anonymous data structure type that contains an ordered sequence of two or more ***elements***.
+A ***tuple*** is an anonymous data structure type that contains an ordered sequence of two or more ***elements***, which are optionally named.
 Each element is public.

+**ISSUE:** Should we say something like, "If a tuple is mutable, its element values are also mutable?"
+I think that is true, yet some languages might not allow tuple element values to change.
+Unless mutability can be deduced eleswhere, not saying it will leave it unspecified.

+A tuple's ***natural type*** is the combination of its element types, in lexical order, and element names, if they exist.

+A tuple's ***arity*** is the combination of its element types, in lexical order; element names are *not* included.
-Each unique, ordered combination of element types designates a distinct tuple type.
+ Each unique tuple arity designates a distinct tuple type.

+Two tuple values are equal if they have the same arity, and the values of the elements in each corresponding element pair are equal.

+**ISSUE:** The above covers the behavior of System.ValueTuple.Equals as well as the ==/!= operators planned for 7.3.
+Should we say anything about relation comparisons ala System.ValueTuple.CompareTo?
+My (limited) testing for that shows that the element pairs are tested in order with the first non-zero result ending the comparison; otherwise, the result is 0.

 An element in a tuple is accessed using the [member-access operator `.`](../../spec/expressions.md#Member-access).